-Electricity

-Repair Category 2

-Notes The electrical installation is dated including older consumer unit and skirting mounted sockets.
+Electricity Repair Category 1 Notes The electrical installation is dated in part including older sockets and a bedroom socket mounted on a skirting board.
 An NICEIC/SELECT registered electrician can be engaged to examine the system and implement all necessary upgrading works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.